suhag-alamin/carx-server/README.md

 - Users can log in with Google or email/password.
 - Users can create an account.

+### Admin Panel

+- Admin can make other users admins.

 ### Car Management

 - Admins can add, delete, and update cars in the database.